- » Focus and Scope

 The review process is completed within three weeks for expedited reviews and within six weeks for standard reviews.
 Authors have up to one year to comply with editor and reviewer concerns.
 Accepted articles are typically published within two to three months.

-The Journal of Business Case Studies is published bi-monthly.
-Months of distribution are: January, March, May, July, September, and November.
+The Journal of International Education Research is published quarterly.
+Months of distribution are: January, April, July, and October.

 Open Access Policy